Making the blue greener

 From an environmental standpoint, marine exploitation has been a catastrophe.
-New research and technological innovation are showing the way towards more sustainable oceans.
+Innovation is showing the way towards sustainable oceans.

 On the political level, better protection of the oceans is at the mercy of various stakeholders with different agendas.
 In October, for example, hopes for a new marine sanctuary in Antarctica, promoted by France and Australia, were dashed after a meeting of the Commission for the Conservation of Antarctic Marine Living Resources failed to reach an agreement.
 This disappointing outcome is not unlike the difficulty of reaching international agreement on the fight against climate change.